-While the PI has overall responsibility for project performance and operations, the grants and contracts administrator provides critical administrative services and support until the project is closed.
+While the PI has overall responsibility for project performance and operations, the Post-Award analyst provides critical administrative services and support until the project is closed.

 Support during the project management phase includes assistance with:

 - principal investigator orientation

 Post-Award Roles and Responsibilities

 Successful administration of a project is a team effort between the principal investigator and the Post-Award analyst.

 The administrative and fiscal responsibility for management of a sponsored project resides with the principal investigator (PI) named in the award.
 In the eyes of the funding agency, the individual who is primarily responsible for the overall conduct of a project is the PI.

 Some agencies use the terms principal investigator and project director (PD) interchangeably; however, the Research Foundation uses “PI,” consistently.
 When more than one individual is responsible for the conduct of a project, each one is usually called a co-principal investigator or Co-PI.

 Principal investigators are required to:

 - Ensure that all the information in the proposal is presented in a manner that is complete, accurate, and developed according to the practices commonly accepted within the scientific community.